Quanticol/CARMA/docs/_pages/extra/rcr_forecastsi.md

 ---
-title: "Companion of RCR Report for 'Mesoscopic modelling of pedestrian movement using Carma and its tools'"
+title: "Companion of RCR Report for \"Mesoscopic modelling of pedestrian movement using Carma and its tools\""
 excerpt: "Companion of RCR Report for \"Mesoscopic modelling of pedestrian movement using Carma and its tools\""
 sitemap: true
 layout: single